Australian Bureau of Statistics

 |Page tools: Print Page Print All RSS Search this Product|

-Microdata from the Programme for the International Assessment of Adult Competencies (PIAAC) survey are available as a Basic CURF.
-The microdata provide scores from exercises completed by respondents age 15-74 years to assess their literacy, numeracy and problem solving in a technology-rich environment skills, as well as a range of demographic data and information on educational attainment and skill use at work and in everyday life.
+Microdata from the Programme for the International Assessment of Adult Competencies (PIAAC) survey are available as Basic CURFs and an Expanded CURF.
+The microdata on the Basic and Expanded CURF provide scores from exercises completed by respondents age 15-74 years, except for the Basic CURF (International Comparison version) which provides scores by respondents aged 16-65 years, to assess their literacy, numeracy and problem solving in a technology-rich environment skills, as well as a range of demographic data and information on educational attainment and skill use at work and in everyday life.

 The level of detail provided is shown in the data item lists.
-The data item list can be found by clicking on the Downloads tab of this product.
+The data item list for the Basic CURFs and Expanded CURF can be found by clicking on the Downloads tab of this product.

 PIAAC was conducted throughout Australia from October 2011 to March 2012.
 It is the most recent survey of Adult Competencies conducted by the ABS, with the Adult Literacy and Life Skills (ALLS) survey conducted in 2006 and the Survey of Aspects of Literacy (SAL) survey in 1996.